 The 7mm Remington Magnum was introduced in 1962 with Remington’s new 700 action.
-Since 1962 the 7mm Rem Mag has exploded in popularity and can boast being one of the most popular magnum cartridges available to date.
+Since 1962 the 7mm Rem Mag has exploded in popularity and can boast of being one of the most popular magnum cartridges available to date.
 The 7mm’s has a large variety of bullets available making it an acceptable cartridge for anything from varmint hunting all the way up to moose.

 The 7mm Rem Mag is a superb deer cartridge.
-With plenty of potential velocity and energy available to hunters the 7mm Rem Mag is a practical and effective choice for hunters looking to harvest deer at all practical ranges.
+With plenty of potential velocity and energy available to hunters, the 7mm Rem Mag is a practical and effective choice for hunters looking to harvest deer at all practical ranges.

-Since its introduction in 1962 the 7mm Remington Magnum (7mm Rem Mag) has quickly become one of the most popular magnum cartridge and caliber combinations on the market today.
+Since its introduction in 1962, the 7mm Remington Magnum (7mm Rem Mag) has quickly become one of the most popular magnum cartridge and caliber combinations on the market today.
 This cartridge simply ticks all of the boxes that hunters look for when choosing their hunting setup to give them the best versatility in a cartridge.
-Although with the effectiveness of this cartridge comes the possibility of excessive damage to meat if the bullet selection is less then optimal.
+Although with the effectiveness of this cartridge comes the possibility of excessive damage to meat if the bullet selection is less than optimal.

 Speed, Energy, Distance